Schumacher-Group-UPB/PULSE/README.md

 when using the makefile.

-# CUDA Architexture
+# CUDA architecture
-You can also specify the architexture used when compiling PHOENIX.
+You can also specify the architecture used when compiling PHOENIX.
 The release binaries are compiled with a variety of Compute Capabilities (CC).
 To ensure maximum performance, picking the CC for your specific GPU and using

 ```
 ARCH=xy